Getting Started with LabOne Modules¶

 Client-->>-User:

-User ->>+ Client: create a LabOne Module
+User ->>+ Client: Create a LabOne Module

-Client->>+LabOne Module: instanciate(Data Server)
+Client->>+LabOne Module: Instantiate (Data Server)

-LabOne Module->>+Data Server: create new session
+LabOne Module->>+Data Server: Create new session

 Data Server-->>-LabOne Module: